MRiffiAslett/Seq2Seq-Transformer/README.md

 # transformer-translation
 Using Pytorch's nn.Transformer module to create an english to french neural machine translation model.
-Details in https://andrewpeng.dev/transformer-pytorch/.

 # Training
 To install the prerequisites into a conda environment, run